by Diane Linsley

 When infatuated, a person experiences a heightened state of awareness, which creates the perfect environment for rapid learning - just like the infant experienced during the first year of life when his brain needed to assimilate huge amounts of information in order to learn how to crawl, walk and talk.

 This heightened state of awareness, along with the feel-good chemicals, creates the belief that your beloved is an amazing human being, and you may even experience the same feelings of worshipfulness that you experienced as an infant when gazing at your parents, who appeared to you as gods.
 Just like the infant, who is in a state of rapid learning, you may want to emulate your new partner.
 If you've chosen a partner with admirable traits, this can be good for your personal growth.

 "Why is love rich beyond beyond all other possible human experiences and a sweet burden to those seized in its grasp?
 Because we become what we love and yet remain ourselves." ~Martin Heidegger

 The Problems of Infatuation

 In The Gift of Shame, Dr. Keith Witt says, "Romantic infatuation is a delicious feeling that boosts erotic polarity and intimate bonding but can also make us blind to a potential lover's shadow (their destructive aspects) through disengaging our mature capacities for interpersonal discernment."

 The euphoria of infatuation is temporary, and people usually revert back to their normal selves when the infatuation passes.
 Then, of course, they blame their partners and accuse them of changing.

 I've learned to distrust anything that a person says or does during the first few months of a relationship because they are under the influence of their brain chemistry.
-The narcissists in my life were nice people at first.
-So I can't blame myself for getting involved with them.
-I didn't know that I was with men who would abuse me when their brain chemistry reverted to normal.
+The narcissists in my life were nice people at first, so I can't blame myself for getting involved with them.
+I didn't know they would abuse me when the infatuation wore off and their brain chemistry reverted to normal.